pepopowitz/tdd-workshop/module-1/README.md

 * `t`: Run tests filtered by a test name regex pattern.
 This is useful when you want to run all tests related to a specific feature.
 * `o`: Run only tests that are affected by local changes since your last commit.
 This is the default when you start up Jest.

+**Note**: Test filters are generally combined.
+If you type `f` to filter by failing tests, and then `p` to filter by a filename, you will usually end up filtering by both.
+Jest will generally tell you how to clear out any existing filters.
+Sometimes it's `c` to clear existing filters, sometimes it's the same key you pressed to get into your current filter, sometimes you just have to hit `o` to get back to running only tests affected by local changes.

-Let's try a few of these out.
+## Let's try a few filters out!

 ### Running tests filtered by filename

 👉 In the Jest watch window, hit `w`, then `p`.

-👉 Type ????? to filter by filenames containing ??????.
+👉 Type `birth` to filter by filenames containing `birth`.

-You should see ??? tests run.
-All of them are in the ???? file.
+You should see tests run for `birth-date-translator.js` and `birth-month-translator.js`.
+All of them should be passing.

 ### Running tests filtered by test name

-Do I have to clear?????
+👉 In the Jest watch window, hit `w`, then `c`, to clear the existing search filter.

 👉 In the Jest watch window, hit `w`, then `t`.

-👉 Type ????? to filter by test names containing ??????.
+👉 Type `cat` to filter by test names containing `cat`.

-You should see ??? tests run.
-All of them contain the word ????.
+You should see 2 tests run.
+All of them contain the word `cat` (though Jest doesn't make that very clear).

-Do I have to clear again?

 ### Running only tests affected by your latest changes.